CHRISTMAS IN THE 80S

 The highlight of my day, though, was the Christmas tea.
 My Mum had made enough sandwiches to feed the entire village, and by 3.30pm I was ravenous, especially after not having any pudding.
 Every half hour I was shouting out "Is it time for tea yet?" as I eagerly awaited for the arrival of the potato hedgehog - this was half a potato wrapped in foil and covered with tinned pineapple and cheese on cocktail sticks.
 One year, my Mum tried to impress everyone by adding a grape onto each stick.
 It looked terribly posh, but I preferred them without this superficial addition.
 Some households used half a grapefruit for the hedgehog instead of a potato, but we weren't quite posh enough for such luxury!

-There was one Christmas when my Mum had forgotten to buy any cocktail sticks.
+I remember there was one Christmas when my Mum had forgotten to buy any cocktail sticks.
 The only option was to place the cheese and pineapple chunks onto plates, along with the grapes and the cocktail sausages.

 Other goodies included cheese footballs and Golden Wonder crisps in a bowl - there was usually one bowl of ready salted and one of cheese and onion - along with vol-au-vents filled with tinned salmon and mini-sized sausage rolls.
 There was sherry trifle for dessert which was presented in a fancy glass bowl.
 The trifle was topped with Bird's Dream Topping and a generous sprinkling of either chocolate or multi-coloured hundreds and thousands.
+Sometimes it was topped tinned orange segments.
 You could buy Bird's trifle kits in boxes, but my Mum preferred to make her own using strawberry jelly, sponge fingers, Bird's custard powder mix and the aforementioned Dream Topping.
 Oh, and not forgetting a generous glass (or two) full of sherry.

 A cheese and pineapple hedgehog